August 22, 2022

 7. Gamification

-Engaging new customers isn’t necessarily about getting more money from them.
+Engaging new customers isn’t necessarily about more money.
 It also doesn’t have to be serious.
-You can connect more deeply with people by having a bit of fun with them.
+Some brands offer fun and connect better with people over it.
 That’s where gamification comes in.

 People love a game or a quiz.
-They like them even more when they can distract them from a tedious task — like clearing their inbox.
 Pop a light-hearted quiz in your onboarding email, and you’re sure to grab the recipients’ attention.
+Those open rates and click-through rates will fly!

 Here’s an awesome onboarding email from The Glenlivet which introduces the brand and uses a quiz to gain insights on subscriber preferences.